CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## Installing Umbraco Template and start Website

-Run the following to install the template
+Run the following to install the umbraco template.

     dotnet new -i Umbraco.Templates::10.0.0-rc4